|

 right in an

 respiratory acidosis.
-(If the patient hyperventilates, they "blow
+(If the patient hyper-ventilates, they "blow off CO2"

 called respiratory alkalosis, and has its own dangers.)